Criticism of SUVs

+Sport utility vehicles (SUVs) have been criticized for a variety of environmental and automotive safety reasons.
+The rise in production and marketing of SUVs in the 2010s and 2020s by auto manufacturers has resulted in over 80% of all new car sales in the United States being SUVs or light trucks by October 2021.
+This rise in SUV sales has also spilled over into the United Kingdom and the European Union.
+It has generated calls from car safety advocates to downsize in favor of models such as sedans, wagons, and compacts.

-Sport utility vehicles (SUVs) have been criticized for a variety of environmental and safety-related reasons.
-They generally have poorer fuel efficiency and require more resources to manufacture than smaller vehicles, thus contributing more to climate change and environmental degradation.
+SUVs generally have poorer fuel efficiency and require more resources to manufacture than smaller vehicles, thus contributing more to climate change and environmental degradation.
 Their higher center of gravity significantly increases their risk of rollovers.
-Their larger mass increases their momentum, which results in a larger braking distance and more damage to other road users in collisions.
+Their larger mass increases their momentum, which results in more damage to other road users in collisions.
 Their higher front-end profile reduces visibility and makes them at least twice as likely to kill pedestrians they hit.
+Large SUVs have been shown to have longer braking distances in the dry than traditional passenger cars and small SUVs.
 Additionally, the psychological sense of security they provide influences drivers to drive less cautiously or rely on their car for their perceived safety, rather than their own driving.

 Safety

+SUVs are generally safer to their occupants and more dangerous to other road users than mid-size cars.
+A 2021 study by the University of Illinois Springfield showed, for example, that SUVs are 8-times more likely to kill children in an accident than passenger cars, and multiple times more lethal to adult pedestrians and cyclists.

-Generally, drivers in SUVs are safer than those in small and mid-size cars.
-In a 2011 IIHS survey of death rates per million registered vehicles per year in the US, by vehicle style, smaller cars fared worse than bigger ones.
-Four-door minicars have a death rate (per 100,000 registration years rather than mileage) of 82, compared with 46 for very large four-doors.
+When it comes to mortality for vehicle occupants, four-door minicars have a death rate (per 100,000 registration years rather than mileage) of 82, compared with 46 for very large four-doors.
 This survey reflects the effects of both vehicle design and driving behaviour.
 Drivers of SUVs, minivans, and large cars may drive differently from the drivers of small or mid-size cars, and this may affect the survey result.